 About the course

-The MPhil in Evidence-Based Social Intervention and Policy Evaluation (EBSIPE) emphasises research methods for evaluating interventions and policies, as well as the advanced study of evidence-based practice, with, for example, children and families, mental health problems, refugees, drug users and HIV prevention.
-It will lead students to produce substantial independent research thesis.
+The MPhil in Evidence-Based Social Intervention and Policy Evaluation (EBSIPE) emphasises research methods for evaluating interventions and policies, as well as the advanced study of evidence-based practice and policy in relation to, for example, children and families, poverty and inequality, mental health, refugees, drug use, HIV, violence and injury prevention as well as offending.
+It will lead students to produce a substantial independent research thesis.

-The MPhil is designed for students with a specific interest in understanding the effectiveness of policies, such as regulations and laws, and social interventions, such as cash transfers or parenting education.
-It prepares students for a career in, for example, development or public policy.
-Applicants with a professional background, such as those in evaluation, public health or consulting, will enhance their research skills and develop a major piece of research in a world-class environment.
+The MPhil is designed for students with a specific interest in understanding the effectiveness of policies, such as regulations concerning alcohol abuse or gun control, public health or poverty policies, and social interventions, such as cash transfers, parenting education, or violence prevention programs.
+It prepares students for a career in, for example, development, public policy, or policy and programme evaluation.
+Applicants with a professional background, such as those in evaluation, public health or policy consulting, will enhance their research skills and develop a major piece of research in a world-class environment.

 - MPhil thesis